 Understand and Overcome Intimacy Avoidance

-If you're constantly asking yourself "why do I pull away when relationships get close?" or notice discomfort when someone wants emotional depth, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why do I pull away when relationships get close?" or noticing discomfort when someone wants emotional depth?

 Intimacy avoidance doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It often emerged as an intelligent and protective response to challenging situations, at a time when specific capacities and resources were still missing or underdeveloped.

 What is Intimacy Avoidance?

-Intimacy Avoidance is a protective pattern where closeness, emotional depth, or dependency triggers discomfort rather than safety.
+Intimacy Avoidance is a cognitive and behavorial pattern where closeness, emotional depth, or dependency triggers discomfort rather than safety for you.
 You may enjoy connection at a certain distance, but pull back when relationships start to feel intense, emotionally demanding, or too exposing.

 If you're asking yourself "do I avoid intimacy?", common signs include: